benaryorg/pastebin-cloud-concept/README.md

 # Problems

-So, you want to implement it?
+So, does all of this work?

-Okay, first we try to find out if it is possible.
+Let's find out!

 ## Limitations

 Of course they have some limitations.
-They are not stupid.
+They are **not** stupid.

 ### Uploads